 How to Remove Paint From Wood?

 You can use chemical paint strippers, rubbing alcohol, hairspray, toothpaste, heat guns, sanding, or vinegar to remove paint from wood.
 However, the best results you will get if you use rubbing alcohol or heat guns.
-Additionally, all cleaners based on sodium hypochlorite can fast remove paint from wood.
+Additionally, all cleaners based on sodium hypochlorite can quickly remove paint from wood.

 remove paint from wood